-Three key technological features distinguish the LivePerson services:
+Four key technological features distinguish the LivePerson services:

 - We support our customers through a secure, scalable server infrastructure.
-In North America, our primary servers are hosted in a fully-secured, top-tier, third-party server center located in the Mid-Atlantic United States, and are supported by a top-tier backup server facility located in the Western United States.
+In North America, our primary servers are hosted in a fullysecured, top-tier, third-party server center located in the Mid-Atlantic United States, and are supported by a top-tier backup server facility located in the Western United States.
 In Europe, our primary servers are hosted in a fully-secured, top-tier, third-party server center located in the United Kingdom and are supported by a top-tier backup server facility located in The Netherlands.
 In the Asia Pacific region, our primary and backup servers are hosted in fully-secured, top-tier, third-party server centers located in Australia.
 Nearly all of our larger customers outside of the United States are hosted within our UK- and Australia-based facilities.
 By managing our servers directly, we maintain greater flexibility and control over the production environment allowing us to be responsive to customer needs and to continue to provide a superior level of service.
 Utilizing advanced network infrastructure and protocols, our network, hardware and software are designed to accommodate our customers' demand for secure, high-quality 24/7 service, including during peak times such as the holiday shopping season. - As a hosted service, we are able to add additional capacity and new features quickly and efficiently.
 This has enabled us to provide these benefits simultaneously to our entire customer base.
 In addition, it allows us to maintain a relatively short development and implementation cycle. - As a SaaS provider, we focus on the development of tightly integrated software design and network architecture.
-We dedicate significant resources to designing our software and network architecture based on the fundamental principles of security, reliability and scalability.
+We dedicate significant resources to designing our software and network architecture based on the fundamental principles of security, reliability and scalability. - LivePerson's powerful Conversational AI is powered by over 20 years of proprietary, verbatim conversation data that the company has accumulated helping thousands of clients, including the world's largest brands, message with consumers at scale.
+The strength of the company's Conversational AI can also be attributed to the company's laser focus on brand-consumer conversations.
+Unlike other AIs, which are applied to wideranging and unrelated use cases, LivePerson's AI has been built specifically to power conversations between brands and consumers, giving it the edge in understanding consumer intents and the resolutions that best satisfy them.

 Software Design.
 Our software design is based on client-server architecture.
-Since we are a SaaS provider, LiveEngage customers and visitors to our customers' websites require only a standard Web browser and do not need to download software from LivePerson in order to interact with our customers' operators or to use the LivePerson services.
-We also provide APIs that enable our customers and third-parties to integrate LiveEngage with custom designed applications.
+Since we are a SaaS provider, Conversational Cloud customers and visitors to our customers' websites require only a standard Web browser and do not need to download software from LivePerson in order to interact with our customers' operators or to use the LivePerson services.
+We also provide APIs that enable our customers and third-parties to integrate the Conversational Cloud with custom designed applications.